-Trust is becoming an issue across all major industries, media especially, and Instagram provides many solutions.
+Trust is becoming an issue across all major industries, media especially.
 According to recent research, trust in media is the lowest of all industries at 41%.

 Conversely, we trust each other more than any brand message.
 Friends and family, consumer reviews, and social media are among the most trusted sources of information and opinions.
-The solution, therefore, is to tap into the people powered media channels and the people generating content that is influencing the masses.
-These people are Social Influencers.
+The solution, therefore, is to tap into the people powered media channels and the people generating content that is influencing the masses – these are people we refer to as Social Influencers.

 Social Influencers are individuals who have focused on developing a following through engaging and authentic content.
 They are usually up and coming people of influence who are creating content for passion and purpose over commercial value.
 Theme and identity are integral parts of their curated brand.
 Passion and interests are curated in a content ‘theme’.
 This could be anything from travel, to food, to fitness.